Realtor Snaps Selfie With Springsteen At Popular Jersey Shore Ice Cream Shop

 The owners of the Manalapan Avenue store say 71-year-old Springsteen swings by often.

-This one is thanks to Spencer Freedman, a Monmouth County realtor who had stopped by the shop for a hot dog and fries when he spotted The Boss himself, NJ Advance Media reports.
+This one is thanks to Spencer Freedman, a Monmouth County realtor who had stopped by the shop for a hot dog and fries when he spotted The Boss himself last Friday, he told Daily Voice.

-Springsteen was taking a call in his Range Rover -- ice cream in hand -- when Freedman spotted him, ran over and posed for a selfie.
+Freedman thought he'd missed Springsteen completely, until he noticed a black Range Rover pulled to the side of the parking lot.

+"I drove up next to him, waved, he gave me a thumbs up, and I tried to take a selfie from the driver seat but there was a bad glare through the windows." the realtor said.

 The realtor posted the encounter on Instagram, adding he'd met Springsteen had met 20 years ago at the old Freehold Gardens Hotel while he was waiting tables.